irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.service.PromotionByTime"></a>

 ### PromotionByTime
-PromotionByTime defines a standard for service promotion by time.
+PromotionByTime defines a standard for service promotion by time

 | Field | Type | Label | Description |